wxGlade/wxGlade/sphinx/wxbasics.rst

 You may want to visit these pages for more information:
  * The wxPython home page: https://wxpython.org/
+ * The **wxPython API** documentation: https://docs.wxpython.org/
  * An overview including a `Hello World` application example: https://wxpython.org/pages/overview/
  * A more comprehensive `Getting Started` guide: https://wiki.wxpython.org/Getting%20Started
  * The wxWidgets home page: https://www.wxwidgets.org/

 The wxGlade documentation is intended to be readable without previous wx knowledge.
 It will teach you how to create windows, handle events and how to integrate with your 'business logic' code.
 Sooner or later you will have to look into the wx documentation, though.

+If you are new to wx/Python, make sure that you work through this documentation at least up to and including section "Create and Use Source Code".

+Also please note that the **wxPython demo** is probably most important resource for exploring the available controls!
+The demo has examples and example code for most widgets, including the more complicated and powerful ones like the grid control.

+If you don't have the demo, have a look here: https://extras.wxpython.org/wxPython4/extras/ |br|
+Go to the subdirectory matching your wxPython version and download the demo archive. |br|
+Then unpack the archive and run ``demo.py``.